You spend months or years planning your wedding. The cake, the colors, the food, the music—even the lighting!

 How to book a photo booth 🔎

-Here are five ways to get an awesome photo booth at your wedding.
+Here are four ways to get an awesome photo booth at your wedding.

 1. Set up a DIY photo booth 💡